AskarIbrayev/akvelon-react-app/README.md

-# Getting Started with Create React App
+# Client side interface for the  API Reqres

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed with [Create React App]

+The code is
+ - well-structured
+ - easy to read
+ - contains the necessary comments

+## Used Technologies:

+TypeScript
+React-Router v6
+Redux
+Design libraries/Frameworks used: React-bootstrap, bootstrap

 ## Available Scripts